Skip to content

 • Definition

-An Internet Protocol address is a numerical label assigned to a device connected to a computer network.
+An Internet Protocol address is a numerical label assigned to a device connected to a computer network, which can function as either a client, a server, or both.

 • Usecase